 Please contact Thrive for more information 01392 797555 Option 1

 Becoming a Thrive Licensed Trainer

 This document seeks to set out comprehensive guidance for those wishing to become a Thrive Licensed Trainer.
 Each section should be read and understood before booking a place on a Thrive Trainers course.
-Further information is available from the Thrive Office.
+Further information is available from the Thrive Business Development Manager.

 A Thrive Trainer is a skilled Thrive Practitioner with a passion for Thrive and the children they support, a good understanding of the Thrive Approach and a thorough understanding of Thrive-Online.
-S/he is confident and competent to train others to develop, improve, enhance and consolidate good Thrive practice.
+S/he is confident and competent to train other adults to develop, improve, enhance and consolidate good Thrive practice.

 Applicants for the Thrive Trainers course will need to provide evidence of:

 • successful completion of the Thrive Practitioners Course (a minimum of 6 months prior to the start date of the Trainers course is recommended)